 I’m not going to pretend we have no stress in the mornings, but there are a few things I’ve found make the morning rush go a little bit smoother.

-So here’s my top tips to make your mornings easier in the hope they may help you too…
+So here are my top tips to make your mornings easier in the hope they may help you too…

 Do as much preparation as you can before you go to bed.